awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 ### 3.2.1 discussion with Duru

+talked through the high stakes setting.

+we identified 3 key difficulties.

+1. How do you define the cat detector ?
+2. how do you efficiently do the learning ?
+3. how do we talk about train vs deploy difference ?

+**choice 1:**
+- do we want to have $\forall x, \neg C(M,x)$  or $\Pr_x[C(M,x)] < 1/n^{\omega(1)}$?

+> [!example] obs1
+> If $C$ is really complicated (e.g., random) then we're screwed.

+> [!example] obs2
+> If $C$ is a total black box, and we don't have nice assumptions about it, then we're screwed.
+>
+> By which I mean, that even in a really optimistic setup the best we could hope for is to get pr catastrophe $1/\text{train set size}$ which is not acceptably low.

+**"pf":**
+We thought about the following scenario.

+Suppose $C$ is determined by a decision tree with $n$ nodes.
+It's a black box that we can run during training but not during deployment.

+Suppose that we will train for like $n^{3}$ examples.

+And our goal is to learn a decision tree $f$ from the class $F$ of decision trees with $n^{2}$ nodes.

+then we're just toast -- obviously.

+like if you have $n^{3}$ samples then you can learn a shallow decision tree that agrees with $C$ on a $1-1/n^{2}$ fraction of inputs.

+but that's not very good!

 [defining C? via amplification](https://ai-alignment.com/informed-oversight-18fcb5d3d1e1)

+> [!caution] assumption
+> our goal in high stakes alignment is to find a function which is competitive with the best function that never acts catastrophically.
+>
+> but... what if there's a large gap between the performance of the best algorithm that never acts catastrophically and other algorithms... then we have a really really bad political problem
+> anyways, seems like there's a lot of plausible empirical situations that could result in needing to have our house in order. i'll keep working on comms
+>
+> Paul's intuition for why this is possible:
+>
+> Paul has a very **narrow** definition of not acting catastrophically.
+> it literally only counts as catastrophic if the model **intentionally** does something **super evil**.
+> ok so maybe that's possible to avoid without large performance loss.

 ----

 # Some problems to keep in mind

+> Side remark --- it might be interesting sometimes to just choose some problems from this list and see if it's possible to solve them.

 Here is a list of some problems that I expect we will need to face at some point.
 They'll get incorporated into the appropriate sections as needed.